IRL2/nanover-docs/source/concepts/applications.rst

 :math:`m_i` the mass of particle :math:`i`, and :math:`N` the number of target particles for the interaction.
 If the interaction is not mass weighted, then :math:`F_i = s \cdot \frac{F_{\text{COM}}}{N}`.
-Finally, :math:`|F_i|` can be capped to a maximum value specified by the user to avoid apllying too large forces.
+Finally, :math:`|F_i|` can be capped to a maximum value specified by the user to avoid applying too large forces.

 Each interaction type also define the equation for the energy